gscottqueen/emotiv-bci-hdrp-vr/README.md

 </br>

-- These data points are then passed through to generative visual effects, like this particle ray system
+- These data points are then passed through to generative visual effects, like this particle ray system.

 </br>